-Using the Academic resilience tools/ YMCA whole school audit to evaluate current provision and help plan an action plan for developing whole school provision.
+Using the Academic resilience tools/ YMCA whole school audit in an ongoing process to evaluate current provision and help plan an action plan for developing whole school provision helps to ensure our practice continually develops.

 Appendix 1

 Explanations

 These provide definitions of terms or advice on particular experiences and outcomes.